 Caveat: The above schedule and procedures in this course are subject to change in the event of extenuating circumstances.
-Any changes will be announced in class or in Canvas Announcements, and the student is personally responsible for obtaining and reviewing the updated information.
+Any changes will be announced in class, and the student is personally responsible for obtaining updated information regarding those changes.

 Course Materials and Technology